jalian-systems/wp-pde/main/help/0-en-US-wp_pde-overview.md

 * Create custom post types and taxonomies.
 * Create metaboxes and attach them to custom or standard post types.
 * Create menu pages.
+* WpPDE Pro also adds support for additional form items.

 #### Requirements